Code-Institute-Submissions/Half-the-group/README.md

 [Embed Google Map](https://www.embedgooglemap.net/) - to provide a map to the About page.

 #Testing
-To ensure that all users can successfully view/use the site, I tested it across all major browsers in both desktop and mobile configuration.
+To ensure that all users can successfully use the site, I have been tested it on many browers such as:

 Chrome
+Internet Explorer
 Edge
+Safari
 Firefox
-Safari
 Opera
-Internet Explorer

 CSS code was tested here: https://jigsaw.w3.org/css-validator/validator

 HTML-code was tested here: https://validator.w3.org/nu/?doc=https%3A%2F%2Fkristina-liv.github.io%2FHalf-the-group%2F I wrote in the address in the form and made changes after that.

-#Contact form:
+##Contact form:
 Go to the "Contact Us" page
 Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears